juananime/react-native-audiowaveform/README.md

 React Native component for visuaization of audio files waveform.
 Very early stage, will add more configuration options and styles eventually.

 Regarding Android is ready with waveform's rederization and audio playback.

-It's been implemented an adaptation of the ringdroid audio libraries, but those need much performance improvement, working on it...
+Thus has been implemented adapting the ringDroid audio libraries, but those need much performance improvement, working on it...